joblib/threadpoolctl/README.md

-  Note however that this problem does not happen when `threadpool_limits` is used to limit the number of threads used internally by BLAS calls that are them-selves nested under OpenMP parallel loops as long as `threadpool_limits` is called prior to entering the outer parallel OpenMP region.
+  Note however that this problem does not happen when `threadpool_limits` is used to limit the number of threads used internally by BLAS calls that are themselves nested under OpenMP parallel loops as long as `threadpool_limits` is called prior to entering the outer parallel OpenMP region.
 This works as expected even if the inner BLAS implementation relies on a distinct OpenMP implementation.